 The Street Trust Community Fund Board of Directors

-The Street Trust Community Fund is a 501C3 non-profit governed by a volunteer Board of Directors, elected by our members each October.
-The Board establishes and monitors major policy direction, oversees the finances and helps secure resources for the organization.
+The Street Trust Community Fund is a 501C3 non-profit governed by a volunteer Board of Directors, elected by our members for two-year terms.
+The Board establishes and monitors major policy direction, oversees the finances, and helps secure resources for the organization.

 What would an ideal transportation system look like for you?